Doctor of Education (Ed.D.) in Educational Leadership

 - Principals and Superintendents in K-12 school systems

-The program admits learning associates into a cohort each fall.
+The program generally admits one cohort of learning associates each fall.
 They discover that the cohort model creates a strong support system, helping each member balance work, family life, and coursework.
-This support system becomes a team that selects and implements the public engagement initiatives in which they are involved during the different stages of the curriculum.

 Learning in our Ed.D. program is approached through a hybrid instructional model.
 The learning associates experience their courses through a rich blend of face to face and online learning settings.
-Typically our learning associates attend face to face course sessions once or twice every month.
-The balance of the coursework is online.
+Typically our learning associates attend face to face sessions one weekend per month with the balance of coursework online.